masnes/basic-slate-setup/README.md

-# Getting Started with Slate
+# A Basic Slate Setup

 ## Overview
 Credit for most of this config and tutorial goes to